-With over 30 years of experience & staff of over 150 employees located in San Francisco, Los Angeles, Sacramento, San Diego, Portland, Bakersfield, Modesto, Fresno, Grand Rapids, Denver, Chicago, and Orlando offices, FACS is staffed with many experienced Certified Industrial Hygienists, subject matter experts, project managers, site technicians, and hazardous building material accreditation trainers.
+With over 30 years of experience & staff of over 150 employees located in San Francisco, Los Angeles, Sacramento, San Diego, Portland, Bakersfield, Modesto, Fresno, Reno, Grand Rapids, Denver, Chicago, and Orlando offices, FACS is staffed with many experienced Certified Industrial Hygienists, environmental consultants, subject matter experts, project managers, site technicians, and hazardous building material accreditation trainers.
 As a leading public health company, we help ensure that your staff and visitors are safe and that any known hazards are understood and managed effectively.

 Since 1986, FACS has provided asbestos, lead and mold surveys; indoor air quality evaluations; occupational exposure monitoring; health and safety plans; litigation support; environmental testing services; and a variety of other environmental health services.
 We frequently provide these types of services to contractors, facility managers and owners, healthcare professionals, attorneys, insurance companies and more.